 And some guitars are certainly much lighter than others.
 My Squier Telecaster, ESP Eclipse, PRS SE Custom 24, and my Epiphone Les Paul Custom are all great guitars, but each one is heavier or lighter than the other.
 The Les Paul Custom is the heaviest.

-Generally speaking, Epiphone Les Paul Customs weigh between 9 and 10 pounds, depending on the specific model and where and when it was made.
-Epiphone Les Paul Customs made in Korea before 2004 weigh ~10.5 pounds whereas their Chinese-made counterparts weigh 9 pounds.
+Typically, Epiphone Les Paul Customs weigh between 9 and 10 pounds, varying based on the specific model and its place and time of manufacture.
+For instance, those made in Korea before 2004 tend to weigh approximately 10.5 pounds, while their counterparts produced in China average around 9 pounds.

 I can’t really speak for all of the Epiphone Les Pauls that have been made, but I can tell you the exact weight of the 2003 Epiphone Les Paul Custom which was manufactured in Korea, and not in China as they are now.
 In 2004, Epiphone switched up their manufacturing and they no longer rely on the Korean Samick Company.